Endava-Sofia/endava-testing-challenge/README.md

 ## JMeter Task description
 1) Inside "JMeterTask.docx" file.

-## SoapUI Task description (Optional task, only when JMeter is not applicable for the candidate)
+## [OPTIONAL] SoapUI Task description (Optional task, only when JMeter is not applicable for the candidate)
 1) Inside "SoapUITask.docx" file.

 ## Time Box
-The task should be completed within one week.
+The tasks should be completed within one week.